 The Baltic University Programme further expanded, and in this period the number of participating universities exceeded 200.
-The BUP became connected through nodes, 14 BUP centres, in each participating country.
-They started to play an important role for the network, participating in discussions on the annual programme, and information sharing.
-The centres in Poland, Germany and Finland developed specialised profiles, as organisers of conference and summer course and teachers’ competence development.
+The BUP became connected through nodes, 14 BUP National Centres, one in each participating country.
+They began to play an important role for the network, participating in discussions on the annual program, and information sharing.
+The centres in Poland, Germany and Finland developed specialised profiles, as organisers of conferences, summer courses and teachers’ competence development.

-Regarding SD and ESD, there was a demand from academics to share experiences regarding ideas, resources, networks, and opportunities.
+Regarding sustainable development and education for sustainable development, there was a demand from academics to share ideas, resources, networks, and opportunities.
 As a consequence, internationalisation became an important asset for university leaders to further support and consolidate the network.

 The first BUP Rectors’ Conference was organized in Uppsala in 2006, at the same time filling a gap left after the meetings of Conference of Baltic University Rectors.
-In connection with the BUP Rectors’ conference, a formal foundation for the cooperation was established on the basis of bilateral inter-university contracts between Uppsala University, as the coordinator and initiator of the BUP, and the member university.
-It was also decided to organise the BUP Rectors’ conferences every three years.
+In connection with the BUP Rectors’ Conference, a formal foundation for the co-operation was established on the basis of bilateral inter-university contracts between Uppsala University, as the coordinator and initiator of the BUP, and the participating university.
+It was also decided that the BUP Rectors’ Conference was to be organised every three years.

-At the Rectors’ conference in 2009 a Declaration of Cooperation within the BUP Network on Academic and Research Collaboration was signed, giving the Member Universities a common platform for continuing cooperation.
+At the Rectors’ Conference in 2009 a Declaration of Cooperation within the BUP Network on Academic and Research Collaboration was signed, giving the participating universities a common platform for continuing co-operation.
 At the 2011 conference the rectors decided to introduce a voluntary contribution to support the activities of the BUP.
 Until then the activities had been financed mainly by Uppsala University and Swedish project funds, added with EU project funding.
 Regarding project funding the situation changed dramatically as several BUP member countries became EU members.
 Notable were also different other ways of contributions, such as offering a place for meetings, lodging for participants of courses and conferences.

-The first BUP General Assembly was held at the 2014 Rectors’ Conference.
-The main aim of the general assembly is to further elaborate the long-term goals and strategies for the network cooperation.
+The first BUP General Assembly was held at the 2014 BUP Rectors’ Conference.
+The main aim of the general assembly is to further elaborate the long-term goals and strategies for the network co-operation.

-In addition to the courses given at their home universities BUP organised each year two international conferences.
+In addition to the courses given at the participating universities the BUP organised two international conferences for students each year.
 About 200 students participated in these international activities each year.
 The topics were sustainability-related and followed the political currents.
 Students learned how to cooperate in international teams, but also to shape their own international contacts and networks.
-The spring conference included the Students’ Parliament, where students gave their opinions and recommendations on BUP’s activities, and they also elected one member to represent the students at the BUP international board.
+The spring conference included the Students’ Parliament, where students gave their opinions and recommendations on BUP’s activities, and they also elected one member to represent the students on the BUP international board.

-From the late 1990’s onwards the BUP organised the SAIL summer course (Sustainability Applied in International Learning).
-On a tall sailing ship, more than 30 students from the whole region take an academic course on SD (morning and afternoon sessions and project work, reports), while at the same time they work in international teams as crew on the ship with navigation, sails and galley, day and night.
+From the late 1990’s onwards the BUP organised the SAIL (Sustainability Applied in International Learning) summer course.
+On a tall sailing ship, more than 30 students from the whole region take an academic course on sustainable development (morning and afternoon sessions and project work, reports), while at the same time working in international teams as crew on the ship with navigation, sails and galley, day and night.

 Teachers’ competence development

-Sustainability and how it should be introduced at university level education became apparent.
-As part of the UN Decade for ESD, quality guidelines were produced by UNESCO.
+The concept of sustainability and how it should be introduced at university level education became even more apparent.
+As part of the UN Decade for Education for Sustainable Development, quality guidelines were produced by UNESCO.
 They included the use of interdisciplinary and holistic approaches, the use of several teaching and learning methods and the integration of local, regional and global aspects in education, and participatory decision-making where students participate in decisions regarding their learning.

-Every year teachers were offered 1-2 conferences on SD and ESD-related topics, many of which were organised by the Finnish BUP Centre.
+Every year teachers were offered conferences on sustainable development and education for sustainable development-related topics, many of which were organised by the Finnish BUP Centre.
 From 2013 teachers were invited to a summer course, similar to the students SAIL.
 Guides for teachers were published on the learner centred approach and methods for teaching and learning complex issues, such as the problem-centred approach.
 It was obvious that traditional teaching methods could not be fully used as the content had to be reflected also through the learning methods in a course.
 At some universities restructuring of education started at faculty level.

-After the first decade BUP further established the position as producer of modern courses and learning environments.
-Furthermore, the network offered new opportunities for contacts, competence development and internationalization for students and teachers.
-These activities were also mirrored in BUP’s role in international cooperation and capacity development in higher education and as a strategic partner in policy development.
+After the first decade The Baltic University Programme further established the position as producer of modern courses and learning environments.
+Furthermore, the network offered new opportunities for contacts, competence development and internationalisation for students and teachers.
+These activities were also mirrored in BUP’s role in international co-operation and capacity development in higher education and as a strategic partner in policy development.

 About the author